kbparagua/paloma/README.md

 Paloma
 ======
-Paloma provides a sexy and more logical way of organize javascript files using Rails' asset pipeline.
+Paloma provides a sexy and more logical way of organizing javascript files using Rails' asset pipeline.
 It adds the capability to execute page-specific javascript code after rendering the controller's response.

 Advantages